-So the honest answer to the question is that scalp micropigmentation could turn blue for 1 of 2 reasons and the person you choose to do your scalp micropigmentation treatment should have a good understanding of both these reasons.
+So the honest answer to the question, will scalp micropigmentation go blue?
+Yes it could happen for 1 of 2 reasons and the person you choose to do your scalp micropigmentation treatment should have a good understanding of both these reasons.

 Hair loss is the main reason people choose to have the scalp micropigmentation process, but they do not want their scalp blue!
 Yes, scalp micropigmentation fades but this is not why it would turn blue.

-The purpose of scalp pigmentation is to replicate your natural hair follicles while simultaneously strengthening and adding density to the thinning sections.
+The purpose of scalp micropigmentation is to replicate your natural hair follicles while simultaneously strengthening and adding density to the thinning sections.

 The first reason that scalp micropigmentation could turn blue is if the pigment/ink is deposited into the wrong layer of skin.
 So what do we mean when we say the wrong layer?